open-telemetry/opentelemetry-specification/specification/logs/event-api.md

   and MUST recorded as a `LogRecod` attribute with the key `event.data`.
 * `other_attributes` - this argument should of type [`Attributes`](../common/README.md#attribute)
   and MUST recorded as attributes on the `LogRecod`.
-Care MUST be taken by the implementation to not override aready recorded attributes with names `event.name`, `event.domain` and `event.data`.
+Care MUST be taken by the implementation to not override already recorded attributes with names `event.name`, `event.domain` and `event.data`.

 **Implementation Requirements:**